 This line of questioning allows the prospect to discover issues he may never knew he had.
 If he says no, he has not experienced the same issue, then you have avoided the counter-productive competitive attack.
 If he says yes however, you have earned the right to showcase your competitive advantages and increase your chances of making the sale.

 Remember, just like a ballot in an election, prospects vote with their hard earned purchasing dollars.
 Tell me what is wrong with the other candidate, and I will look for someone else.
-Tell me what you are going to do and why it is better, and you have earned my vote.
+Negative selling simply doesn’t work in the long run.
+But tell me what you are going to do and why it is better, and you have earned my vote.